 Viral and bacterial upper respiratory infections have very similar symptoms.
-Lab testing or a clinical diagnosis is the only way to know for sure, but this can be costly, time consuming and at times not available on a cruise ship.
+Lab testing or a clinical diagnosis is the only way to know for sure, but this can be costly, time consuming and at times not available when traveling internationally.
 Some symptom differences can help alert you to whether you have a viral or bacterial infection, so pay attention to a number of things.

-- First be informed about what is “going around”.
-Flu outbreaks sweep the country in waves so it isn’t uncommon to have them show up on your cruise.
+- First, be informed about what is “going around”.
+Flu outbreaks sweep regions in waves so it isn’t uncommon to have them show up on your trip or a cruise.
 Usually the news will provide clues to what the current contagion is.
-Also you may hear that a couple of other passengers have been specifically diagnosed with the flu or a cold.
+Also you may hear that a couple of other travelers or cruise passengers have been specifically diagnosed with the flu or just a cold.

-2. Viral infections are milder than bacterial infections, and they tend to last longer.
-With a virus you will usually feel very sick for 1 to 3 days and then you will start to feel better, though some of your symptoms may linger.
-Symptoms that linger for ten days or more are likely to be a virus.
+2. Viral infections are milder than bacterial infections, but they tend to last longer.
+With a virus you will usually feel very sick for 1 to 3 days and then you will start to feel better, but some of your symptoms may linger.
+Symptoms that linger for ten days or more are likely to be bacterial.
 Over time, viruses can also lead to things like sinus infections or increased risk of middle ear infections which result from developing an additional bacterial infection.

 3. When you blow your nose or cough up mucus, pay attention to the color.
 While it may be indelicate, color can be an indicator of whether you have a viral or bacterial infection.
 Thin and clear mucus is more likely to be a viral infection.
 Greenish mucus is more likely to be a bacterial infection.
 Keep in mind mucus color is not a completely accurate indicator of a viral or bacterial infection.
 Make sure you consider additional factors.

 4. Pay attention to your throat.
 A sore throat is common for both viral and bacterial infections and checking for a sore throat is the most common thing a doctor will evaluate to determine if you need antibiotics.
 Certain types of sore throats can indicate a bacterial infection.
-For example, white spots are generally caused by bacteria as well as a sore throat without other symptoms such as a runny nose or sneezing, often indicating a strep throat.
+For example, white spots are generally caused by bacteria as well as a sore throat without other symptoms, often indicating a strep throat (bacterial).